When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 120 nights (30-night break-in period)

-Feel: Depending on the model you choose, the Bear Elite Hybrid has a medium (5), medium firm (6), or firm (8) feel.
-Its coil support core is the source of a sturdy, responsive feel, and memory foam gently cradles pressure points.
+- Feel: Firmness options: medium (5), medium firm (6), and firm (8), all with coil support core for a sturdy, responsive feel and memory foam to gently cradles pressure points.

-What It’s Made Of: The top layer is made of copper-infused memory foam.
-Beneath that is polyfoam with specific zones that are reinforced to beef up spinal support.
-The support core is made of both dense polyfoam and thick innerspring coils.
-The cover has Celliant fabric engineered to speed up muscle recovery and fight heat buildup.
+- What It’s Made Of: Copper-infused memory foam on top of polyfoam with specific zones for spinal support.
+Support core is made of dense polyfoam and thick innerspring coils.
+Cover is Celliant fabric.

-What We Don’t Like: Because of its tall profile, the Bear Elite Hybrid often needs a fitted sheet with deep pockets.
-It can also give off a “new mattress smell” for the first few days after it is set up.
+- What We Don’t Like: Height requires a fitted sheet with deep pockets.
+Can give off “new mattress smell” for a few days after unboxing.

 Scoring & Reviews